SharePoint/sp-dev-docs/docs/general-development/get-started-with-workflows-in-sharepoint.md

-The key enhancements to workflows in SharePoint 2013 include the following.
-For a more detail overview of what's new in workflows for SharePoint 2013, see  [What's new in workflows for SharePoint 2013](what-s-new-in-workflows-for-sharepoint.md).
+The key enhancements to workflows in SharePoint include the following.
+For a more detail overview of what's new in workflows for SharePoint, see  [What's new in workflows for SharePoint](what-s-new-in-workflows-for-sharepoint.md).

 - Enhanced connectivity to enable cloud-based execution of workflows.
-In fact, there is 100 percent parity in SharePoint 2013 between on-premises and Office 365 -based workflows.
+In fact, there is 100 percent parity in SharePoint between on-premises and Office 365 -based workflows.

-- There is full interoperability in SharePoint 2013 with SharePoint 2010 workflows, which is enabled by using the  [SharePoint workflow interop ](sharepoint-workflow-fundamentals.md#bkm_InteropBridge).
+- There is full interoperability in SharePoint with SharePoint 2010 workflows, which is enabled by using the  [SharePoint workflow interop ](sharepoint-workflow-fundamentals.md#bkm_InteropBridge).

 - Enhanced authoring expressiveness by using Visual Studio events and action, web services, and classic programming structures, all in a declarative, no-code environment.